oldfatcrab/PSYCH101/README.md

 - Procedure:
     - **An unconditioned stimulus (UCS) produces an unconditioned response**: Introduce food, and dog starts salivation
     - **A neutral stimulus produces no salivation response**: use metronome, no salivation
     - **The UCS is repeatedly presented just after neutral stimulus.
-The UCS to produce an unconditioned response**: let the dog think the food is associate with metronome by repeatly let the dog hear metronome when show it the food
+The UCS to produce an unconditioned response**: let the dog think the food is associate with metronome by repeatedly let the dog hear metronome when show it the food
     - **The neutral stimulus alone now produces a conditioned response (CR), thereby becoming a conditioned stimulus (CS)**: now let the dog hear metronome again then the dog starts salivation

 - What is learning and unlearning?
     - In Classical conditioning, learning is the association Of a conditioned stimulus or neutral stimulus With an  unconditioned stimulus to the extent that the conditioned stimulus produces the unconditioned response
-    - Pavlov didn't understand the implications of this very well: he did not realize what leaming could come  from this
+    - Pavlov didn't understand the implications of this very well: he did not realize what learning could come from this
     - John Watson
         - one of the early American behaviourists
         - not going to study thoughts, but will study what is observable